 - Also note that you cannot use the density scale to measure jewellery set with precious stones, as stones falsify the density.
 Also, do not weigh any substances that react with water, e.g. sodium or potassium, or have a water-soluble layer.

 - The test specimen must be dry and clean.

 - Remove any capsules and blisters before measuring, otherwise the result will be inconclusive.

 - With weakly wetting liquids (e.g. normal water), air bubbles may accumulate on the carrier or the test piece.
 An air bubble with a diameter of 2 mm already causes a measurement inaccuracy of 4 mg.

 The density scale only indicates the weight of the test piece in the water.
 To calculate the density, you need the normal weight of the piece and the weight of the object in the water.
-To free you from having to do your own calculations, we provide you with a USB stick on which an Excel calculation tool does the maths for you.
+To free you from having to do your own calculations, we provide you with our Excel calculation tool, which does the maths for you.
 Simply enter your measured values and the density of your piece is calculated.